gustav0d/dsa/README.md

 # Data structures and algorithms

-Using this repo to study data structures and algorithms.
+I am using this repo to study data structures and algorithms.

 ## Roadmap